NethermindEth/Forta-Agents/CompoundV3-Bots/Large-Capital-Liquidations/README.md

 which really mitigates the issues of making this many calls at once in terms of network latency.

+Finally, each finding includes the associated block - this is because Forta agents have a limit of `50` findings per event, so if more findings are generated in a block, they are stored and sent on subsequent block events.

 The Comet deployment addresses for each network and other parameters can be configured in the `agent.config.ts` file.